liufengyun/stoic/README.md

 }
 ```

-If the designer of `pmap` want the passed function `f` to only have
+If the designer of `pmap` wants the passed function `f` to only have
-allowed side effects, it simply adapts the signature of `pmap` as
+input/output side effects, he can simply adapts the signature of
-follows:
+`pmap` as follows:

 ``` scala
 def pmap(xs: List[Int], f: Int -> IO -> Int)(implicit c: IO): List[Int]